Atavic/firefox-tweaks/README.md

 ## Addons
 ### 👁️ Decentraleyes
 The simplest of these addons to use.
 Simply install it and let it do its thing.
 When a website requests a resource from a content delivery network (CDN), instead of letting the request go through, Decentraleyes serves the webpage a local version.
-Doing this increases loading speed as well as reduces the possibility of tracking.
+Doing this increases loading speed as well as stopping the CDN from tracking you through those requests.

 [Source code](https://github.com/Synzvato/decentraleyes) / [Privacy policy](https://addons.mozilla.org/en-US/firefox/addon/decentraleyes/privacy/) / [Install here](https://addons.mozilla.org/en-US/firefox/addon/decentraleyes/)